25-feet tallest bronze statue of Atal Bihari Vajpayee to be unveiled in Lucknow; 4 more coming up

 He is also expected to deliver a 25-minute speech on the occasion.
 Governor Anandiben Patel is also expected to be present on the occasion.
 The Prime Minister will leave for Delhi at around 4 pm.

-A helipad at La Martiniere school ground has been finalised as the spot for landing of PM's chopper from where he is expected to travel by road to Lok Bhawan.
+A helipad at La Martiniere school ground has been finalised as the spot for the landing of PM's chopper from where he is expected to travel by road to Lok Bhawan.

-Atal Bihari Vajpayee represented Lucknow in the Lok Sabha for a record five consecutive terms, which also included his three stints as Prime Minister.
+Atal Bihari Vajpayee represented Lucknow in the Lok Sabha for a record five consecutive terms, which also included his three stints as prime minister.